danielharrell/open-eyes-lect-2017-18/Open.md

 appearance rather than revealed through it, as if it were a horizon rather than an object.
 We can ask if the world is really the way it seems, which means it keeps appearing even when called into question.
+The friend would vanish if we mistakenly identified him.
+Even when it may lie in truth beyond appearances.
 This shows our relation to it is given rather than gained.
+Or even that we are responsible for the idea of world.

 (Perhaps go back to earlier distinction for outside here.)
 Or more exactly, why do we call